casualsnek/waydroid_script/README.md

 # Waydroid Extras Script

 ## Since waydroid images with libndk/gapps/magisk and libhoudini are already available.
 This script has little to no use.
 So, i am archiving this repository.
-If you have any questions or queries, my Inbox is avaibale at casualsnek(at)pm(d0t)me.
+If you have any questions or queries, my Inbox is available at casualsnek(at)pm(d0t)me.
 Free free to send emails :)

 [![Visits Badge](https://badges.pufler.dev/visits/casualsnek/waydroid_script)](https://github.com/casualsnek)